neondatabase/website/content/docs/postgres/query-reference.md

 ### Table access statistics

-This query how frequently tables are accessed, which can help in identifying which tables are hot for reads or writes.
+This query shows how frequently tables are accessed, which can help in identifying which tables are hot for reads or writes.

 ```sql
 SELECT relname, seq_scan, idx_scan, n_tup_ins, n_tup_upd, n_tup_del